opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-mgmt.png" alt="Data sources sidebar on the Dashboards Management interface" width="700">

-## Select multiple data sources by using the Dev Tools console
+## Step 2: Create a new data source connection through the Dev Tools console.

-<<<<<<< HEAD
-<<<<<<< HEAD
 A data source connection specifies the parameters needed to connect to a data source.
 These parameters form a connection string for the data source.
-In Dashboards, you can add new data source connections or edit existing connections.
+In Dashboards, you can add new data source connections or edit existing connections using the Dev Tool console.

 To create a new data source connection: